Thomas Hitzlsperger: ‘David O’Leary really hurt me over Villa farewell’

-Thomas Hitzlsperger is arguably the world’s highest-profile gay footballer, albeit a former one, but the 35-year-old was a trailblazer long before announcing his sexuality to the world.
+Thomas Hitzlsperger is arguably the world’s highest-profile gay footballer, albeit a former one, but he was a trailblazer long before announcing his sexuality to the world.

 After all, while there has always been a relatively healthy flow of players moving from the Bundesliga to the Premier League, Hitzlsperger is among a handful to have actually started their professional career in England rather than at home in Germany.

 Hitzlsperger had been at the Bayern Munich academy, but in the summer of 2000, aged just 18, he took the decision to join Aston Villa.

 He certainly didn’t move for the money either.
 He simply wanted to play football.
 And it was a move which paid off.

 “I moved to Birmingham to become a professional football player, but suddenly you realise that this is more than a career; you make friends, learn the language, and become part of the culture there,” he says.